d-khan/student-roster/README.md

 4. Launch **Student Roster** from the Start menu or desktop shortcut.

 Most Windows computers with Intel or AMD processors should use the **Windows x64** version.

+### Windows Security Notice

+Because Student Roster is currently distributed without a Windows code-signing certificate, **Microsoft Defender SmartScreen** may display a warning when you run the installer.

+If you downloaded Student Roster from this official GitHub repository:

+1. Open the downloaded installer.
+2. If Windows displays **"Windows protected your PC"**, click **More info**.
+3. Verify that you downloaded the installer from this GitHub repository.
+4. Click **Run anyway** to continue the installation.

+You should only bypass the warning for a Student Roster installer that you downloaded from this official repository.

 ## How to Use Student Roster